Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ1: Cross-Version Applicability

 \subsection{Assessment on SOTA tools}

 In this section, we evaluate whether the effectiveness of identifying affected versions via cross-version exploit execution is better than static analysis approaches (e.g., \texttt{Vision} and \texttt{V-SZZ}).
-As illustrated in Table ~\ref{tab:comparison}, by comparing the affected versions detected by our approach with those identified by SOTA methods, we draw the following observations:
+As illustrated in Table ~\ref{tab:comparison}, by comparing exploits with those identified by SOTA methods, we draw the following observations:

-\textbf{Exploit execution demonstrates exceptional reliability with high precision, effectively eliminating false positives.} Unlike static analysis tools, which are prone to false positives, exploit execution achieves a precision of 99.8\% with only 10 false positives.
-In contrast, \texttt{Vision} and \texttt{V-SZZ} generate 755 and 869 false positives, resulting in significantly lower precisions of 86.0\% and 76.9\%, respectively.
-Furthermore, it is worth noting that exploits achieve this precision while maintaining a recall (78.4\%) nearly matching SOTA tool, \texttt{Vision} (79.1\%).
-This indicates that exploit execution provides a trustworthy result for identifying vulnerable versions.
+\textbf{Exploit execution achieves substantially higher precision while maintaining recall comparable to the best-performing SOTA approach.} Exploit execution identifies affected versions with a precision of 99.78\%, producing only 10 false positives.
+In contrast, \texttt{Vision} and \texttt{V-SZZ} produce 755 and 869 false positives, corresponding to precisions of 85.96\% and 76.90\%, respectively.
+Moreover, exploit execution achieves a recall of 78.44\%, only 0.7 percentage points lower than \texttt{Vision} (79.12\%) and substantially higher than \texttt{V-SZZ} (49.50\%).
+These results indicate that cross-version exploit execution can substantially reduce false positives while preserving competitive coverage of affected versions.

-\textbf{Exploits reveal a significant number of affected versions, which are omitted by SOTA.} Exploit cross-version execution achieves a recall of 78.4\%, which is comparable to the SOTA tool \texttt{Vision} (79.1\%) and significantly outperforms \texttt{V-SZZ} (49.5\%).
-Crucially, Exploit execution identifies \textbf{422 unique affected versions} that are missed by both \texttt{Vision} and \texttt{V-SZZ}.
-This indicates that cross-version exploit execution is a powerful complement that can uncover hidden affected versions missed by existing techniques.
+\textbf{Exploit execution complements SOTA approaches by uncovering additional affected versions.} Cross-version exploit execution identifies 422 affected versions that are missed by both \texttt{Vision} and \texttt{V-SZZ}.
+These uniquely identified versions show that exploit execution provides complementary evidence beyond patch- and history-based analysis.
+Therefore, combining exploit execution with existing static approaches may enable more comprehensive and reliable affected-version identification.

+Compared with these tools, we find that exploits perform better mainly in two scenarios.
+First, for vulnerabilities spanning multiple branches, patch-based methods tend to cover only branches near the patch.
+For example, exploits recover 118 affected versions missed by \texttt{Vision} for CVE-2022-42004 in \textit{jackson-databind}.
+Second, exploit-based evaluation is effective when patch-based methods incorrectly identify the vulnerability introduced range.
+For example, for CVE-2023-43642 in \textit{snappy-java}, \texttt{Vision} identifies 1.0.4.1 as the introduction version and therefore misses earlier affected versions, while the exploit reproduces the vulnerability on these versions.

 \mybox{ \textbf{Finding 2}: \rev{ While maintaining a recall comparable to SOTA tools, exploits achieve significantly higher precision and identify affected versions that SOTA tools fail to detect. } }